YuriHeiko/MultithreadingFileSplitter/README.md

     Total progress: 40%, thread 1: 0%, thread 2: 80%, time remaining: 20c

 Progress information should be indicated each second.
 By the end of the process, the app prompts user to input next commands.
-A user should enter _exit_ in order to exit.
+A user can type _exit_ in order to exit.

 **Commands**